yetanotherco/zkRust/README.md

 ## Quickstart

 You can test zkRust for any of the examples in the `examples` folder.
-This include:
+This include programs for:

-- a Fibonacci program
+- Computing and reading the results of computing Fibonacci numbers.
-- a RSA program
+- Performing RSA key verification.
-- an ECDSA program
+- Performing ECDSA program.
-- a simple blockchain state diff program
+- a blockchain state diff program verification.
+- Computing the Sha256 hash of a value.
+- Verifying a tendermint block.
+- Interacting with a user to answer a quiz.

 Run one of the following commands to test zkRust.
 You can choose either risc0 or sp1: